Forest Management & Planning

 Timber Permits

 Timber permits are provided for commercial harvests of less than 300 m3, often for purposes such as cutting for firewood, fence posts, or for small lumber/sawmill operations.
 These permits are only issued for a maximum of one-year and will not be extended.
-Forest Management Plans for areas harvested under Timber Permits are done by Manitoba Economic Development, Investment, Trade and Natural Resources.
+Forest Management Plans for areas harvested under Timber Permits are done by Manitoba Natural Resources and Indigenous Futures.

 In recognition of an Indigenous right to harvest timber for domestic use, Indigenous people may obtain a Timber Permit free of charge, which will allow them to harvest timber for their own use from the traditional use area of their First Nation.